 Education budget increased by 6pc

 Karachi, June 18: The Sindh government has increased its education budget by 17 percent from the last fiscal year and the total funds available for 2013-14 in this most important of sectors are Rs132 billion compared to Rs111.96 billion in 2012-13.

 The sum includes Rs13.48 billion for additional development projects.

 There was also some good news for the Sindh Education Foundation, which was allocated Rs2.21 billion in the new budget.
 It had previously been facing an uncertain future due to the shortage of funds.

-additional 2,000 posts of headmasters and headmistresses were also proposed under the programme, which discussed school management committees, cluster-based schools and public-private partnership.
+An additional 2,000 posts of headmasters and headmistresses were also proposed under the programme, which discussed school management committees, cluster-based schools and public-private partnership.

 Also, Rs1.25 billion has been set aside to construct 23 English-medium schools in Sindh.